 And Jace let out a sigh as he saw the entire network spread out before him like one giant, planet-sized schematic.

 “What is he doing?”
 Amana asked.

 “Accessing the planet’s defense grid,” Jace answered without opening his eyes.

 He hit those systems first.
 He was able to access the cameras on the satellites right below the battle.
 The Osiris was in the thick of the action.
-It’s shields were being pummeled, but thought it had not yet had a chance to refuel, the enemies’ fire was doing the job.
+It’s shields were being pummeled, but though it had not yet had a chance to refuel, the enemies’ fire was doing the job.
 One of its massive forward guns glowed a hot purple before a beam exploded from the end and shot straight towards the nearest Hive.
 It cut the bottom of the Hive off.
 The bottom floated free and Jace focused in to see countless Khul bodies floating into space.

 But the gun that had done so much damage was on cool down.
 Jace knew from his earlier research that without the refueling, the gun would take ten Earth minutes to recharge.
 A lot could happen in 10 minutes.
 In fact, a lot had already happened.

 Of the dozen Colossus-class ships that High Commander Staed had arrayed against them, already one was inoperative while two more were greatly injured.
 But the Thylacine-class fighters were not surrounding those ships to take them out piece by piece.
 No, they were attacking the grid, which was already down to 10% power in some parts.

 Gehenna, we need to get the grid powered fully up and functional!
 Jace warned.

 I can reroute power from non-essential services, Gehenna said as she showed him the lines that could be turned from their current purpose to power the grid.

 Jace started to move within the system, cleaning out bugs, sweeping away patch code, and bringing the machines that powered not only the shields, but other military defenses the Thaf’ell had no idea about, back online after thousands of years.